Shubhkesarwani02/SecureAdmin/docs/END_TO_END_IMPLEMENTATION_GUIDE.md

   - `database/10_enhanced_schema_for_impersonation.sql` — full schema & sample data

 This guide reflects the working implementation verified by the comprehensive authorization tests.

+See also: `docs/END_TO_END_IMPLEMENTATION_DETAILED.md` for extended, step-by-step instructions, checklists, and deployment playbooks.